beancount/docs/docs/27_a_proposal_for_an_improvement_on_inventory_booking.md

 Examples<a id="examples"></a>
 -----------------------------

 Nothing speaks more clearly than concrete examples.
-If otherwise unspecified, we are assuming that the booking method on the Assets:Investments:Stock account is STRICT.
+If otherwise unspecified, we are assuming that the booking method on the `Assets:Investments:Stock` account is `STRICT`.

 ### No Conflict<a id="no-conflict"></a>